What you will study

 Block 6: Consolidation

-The final block consolidates the module by demonstrating that the knowledge you will have acquired, the skills you will have practised, and the ideas that you will have traced throughout the module all add up to what we call an ‘environmental imagination’.
+The final block consolidates the module by demonstrating that the knowledge you will have acquired, the skills you will have practised, and the ideas that you'll have traced throughout the module all add up to what we call an ‘environmental imagination’.
 This is a way of thinking about environmental issues that will serve you well, not only in any further studies but in your broader life as well.
-Using case studies of ecological restoration, climate-induced migration, and the Transition movement, you will put your environmental imagination to work in analysing some of the key ways that people around the world are striving to create better environmental futures.
+Using case studies of ecological restoration, climate-induced migration, and the Transition movement, your environmental imagination is put to work in analysing some of the key ways that people around the world are striving to create better environmental futures.

 You will learn